 Each year Boise, the "City of Trees", celebrates Arbor Day by planting a tree at a Boise elementary school.
-On April 17th, 2015, we planted a tree at Hillcrest Elementary School in honor of the day.

 The History of Arbor Day